dweam-team/world-arcade/README.md

 Love any contributions from the community!

-Open a GitHub issue or join our [discord](https://discord.gg/aY3GAqMqBf) to chat.
+Open a GitHub issue or join our [Discord server](https://discord.gg/aY3GAqMqBf) to chat.

 Leave a star if you'd like to see this project grow! ❤️ ⭐️